MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 - Drive all application traffic outbound through an Azure Firewall device and monitor the logs.

-Follow recommendations in the Locking down an App Service Environment guidance
+Follow recommendations in the Locking down an App Service Environment document.

 To secure an internet accessible app in the multi-tenant App Service: